RahulPatel-0/faq-management/README.md

 Google Translate API Integration

-Note:- The main code is master branch please check that one
+Note:- The main code is in master branch please check that one